Information about Virginia Family Law

 Virginia has two courts of appeal, the Virginia Supreme Court and the Virginia Court of Appeals.
 Parties involved in divorce and family law cases have an automatic right of appeal from the local circuit courts to the Virginia Court of Appeals, so most appellate decisions in this area of the law are from the Court of Appeals.

 Family law decisions issued by the Virginia Supreme Court either pre - date the creation in January 1985 of the Virginia Court of Appeals, or involve an appeal from the Court of Appeals to the Virginia Supreme Court.
 The Family Law Cases section of this site contains entries for over 900 family law - related opinions issued by Virginia’s appellate courts.
-The opinions are organized by topic, and each contains a brief annotation of important legal principles addressed as well as a link (when available) to the actual opinion text from the Virginia Courts website ( www.courts.state.va.us ).
+The opinions that make up these Virginia divorce legal resources are organized by topic, and each contains a brief annotation of important legal principles addressed as well as a link (when available) to the actual opinion text from the Virginia Courts website ( www.courts.state.va.us ).

 The United States Supreme Court periodically hears and decides family law cases, as well as cases that have an impact on family law in Virginia.
 Several of those decisions are included in the Family Law Cases section of this site.